 “I believe that Git won because it is fundamentally more social and engineers are actually very social people.
 Git was built around the concept of fork and pull request whereas SVN was built around the more classic model of everyone working in the same branch.
 Yes it was possible to use the fork (branch) and pull request model in SVN but it wasn’t the default model, and thus the default social structure required much strong vetting of committers before letting them into the main branch which led to much slower growth in the social organization around projects.
 Git, on the other hand, has the more open model where everyone can offer suggestions (even if only a few of them are actually accepted), and thus the default social structure is much more inclusive and thus attractive.

-“There's a strong lesson in this of be very careful what default models you build into your systems.
-If you want to build a collaborative platform, you have to make sure that there is equal benefit to all participants.”
+“There’s a strong lesson in this of be very careful what default models you build into your systems.
+If you want to build a collaborative platform, you have to make sure that there is an equal benefit to all participants.”

 Bryan Helmig — CTO, co-founder at Zapier